Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ### Define the User Interface

 We are now going to create a page containing a button and a listview.
 The button will be positioned at the bottom and the listview will fill the remaining screen area.
 This layout will be arranged by a grid layout panel.
-The whole layout definition can happen in the code-behind.
-However, the much quicker and recommended way is to do that in xml and this is what we will demonstrate now.
+Use the XML file to declare the UI of the page.

 <hr data-action="start" />